 In only five party-driven numbers, Ricky Martin proved what all the media fuss is about.
 Martin was faced with jump-starting an audience that had baked for up to nine hours at radio station KIIS’ annual hit parade.
+And he rewarded their patience with a fiery perf that put several exclamation points on the end of this mixed show.
+He’s a rare breed in the teen-plus market as he sings pure original songs that draw in influences as disparate as Latin beat and David Bowie vocals.
 After a day that found its highlights in two veteran acts, Blondie and UB40, Martin was the sign that contemporary pop can be more than excessive samples and one-note singers.

 That rare item, a sex symbol with singing talent, Martin was the one performer that solved the riddle of involving video imagery without allowing it to overwhelm the act.
 He performed with a lively 10-piece band and a handful of salsa dancers, beginning with the smash “Livin’ La Vida Loca,” copying the tone and choreography of the video without becoming a slave to its script.

 The “Vida Loca” character was retained for powerful renditions of “Shake Your Bon-Bon” and “The Cup of Life,” which he performed on the Grammy telecast in February, beginning a love affair with the English-speaking public that has even landed him on the cover of Time.
 Martin will start a 15-city U.S. tour Oct.
 21 in Miami with a Nov.
 13 show slated for the downtown Staples Center.